 Select the right type of grass for you and your site.

 Make a sketch of your lot and measure the area you wish to sod.
 Calculate the square feet of product needed by multiplying length times the width of the area measured.
-Deduct a reasonable amount for buildings, paved drives, and walks.
+Deduct a reasonable amount for buildings, paved drives, and walkways.

 length x width = square feet of sod needed